NeCTAR-RC/nectarcloud-tier0doco/README.md

 ##### Some words about markdown <a name='Some'></a>

-This README and also the documentation committed to this project were all created in github flavoured markdown.
+This README and also the documentation committed to this project were all created in GitHub flavoured markdown.
 Markdown is just a way of making plain text appear as structured formatted rich text.
 A simple example is by adding a # to the start of a line in markdown makes that line appear as a heading;